latex3/latex3/l3kernel/README.md

 support.

 For OpenType math typesetting, the mechanisms originating in XeTeX and now also available in LuaTeX are required.
-The existence of the primitive `\Umathcode` is used as the marker for OpenType math support.
+The existence of the primitive `\Umathcodenum` is used as the marker for OpenType math support.

 Issues